 |Married Filing Separately||156,900||218,150|

 Here's an example of how this works.
-Let's say Darla had an adjusted gross income of $300,150 in 2017.
+Suppose Darla had an adjusted gross income of $300,150 in 2017.
 She filed as head of household and claimed two personal exemptions, one for herself and one for her child.
 The relevant threshold for 2017 was $287,650 for head of household filers.
 Darla's adjusted gross income of $300,000 exceeded this threshold by $12,500.

 We take this excess amount and divide it by $2,500, which comes out to five.
 We must therefore reduce her personal exemptions by 2% for each $2,500, which works out to five reductions of 2% for a total of 10%.

 The phase-out limits did not apply in 2010, 2011, or 2012.

 How to Claim Personal Exemptions

-Personal exemptions show up in two places on the 2017 tax returns and those for previous years, first on page 1 of Form 1040.
+Personal exemptions show up in two places on 2017 tax returns and those for previous years, first on page 1 of Form 1040.
 Line 6 has a space where you can indicate whether you're claiming personal exemptions for yourself, your spouse, and/or for your dependents.

 Next, the deductible amount of your personal exemptions shows up on the second page on line 42, or on line 26 if you file Form 1040-A. Personal exemptions show up in just one place, on line 5, for taxpayers who file Form 1040-EZ.

 Exemptions Don't Affect the Alternative Minimum Tax

 Personal exemptions can only reduce federal income tax.
 They didn't reduce the alternative minimum tax, sometimes called the AMT.
-Taxable income for AMT purposes is calculated without regard to personal exemptions.
+Taxable income for AMT purposes was calculated without regard to personal exemptions.